People (Code Kunst album): Critical reception

 Roh Tae-yang of IZM rated the album 3.5 out of 5 stars.
 He noted that Code Kunst was liberated from auteurism to some extent when he made it.
-He concluded that it is a "warm-hearted explanation" about the direction of his present and future works although it may not be original.
+He concluded that although it may not be original, it is a "warm-hearted explanation" about the direction of his present and future works.

-Lee Jin-seok of Rhythmer rated the album 3.5 out of 5 stars.
-He wrote that it is a "convincing" work with solid structure and content that sticks to the intention of it although it is not an album that is unique or original.
+Lee Jin-seok of Rhythmer also rated it 3.5 out of 5 stars.
+He wrote that although it is not an album that is unique or original, it is a "convincing" work with solid structure and content that sticks to the intention of it.

 Critics of Music Y rated "Flower" 4 out of 5 stars.
 Yeolsimhi called it a "masterpiece" that Code Kunst at this time can make.
-Yoo Seong-eun wrote that it shows the worries of a producer living in the same era as us although it may not satisfy people who expected a song with a more popular appeal.
+Yoo Seong-eun wrote that although it may not satisfy people who expected a song with a more popular appeal, it shows the worries of a producer living in the same era as us.